 The Council aims to be responsive to concerns raised by employees and if you are unhappy with something affecting you at work you are encouraged to raise this with your manager.
-If that is not possible then you should speak to the Town Clerk or RFO/HR Manager who will try to assist you in resolving any issue you may have.
+If that is not possible then you should speak to the Town Clerk who will try to assist you in resolving any issue you may have.
 The following procedure is designed to be used when these informal attempts to resolve any dispute have not been successful.
-You should familiarise yourself with a copy of the Council Employee Grievance policy available from the Town Clerk or RFO/HR Manager.
+You should familiarise yourself with a copy of the Council Employee Grievance policy available from the Town Clerk.